fight233/DThouse_cxd/tests/pytest/crash_gen/README.md

 To run this tool, please ensure the followed preparation work is done first.

-1. Fetch a copy of the TDengine source code, and build it successfully in the `build/` directory
+1. Fetch a copy of the DThouse source code, and build it successfully in the `build/` directory
 1. Ensure that the system has Python3.8 or above properly installed.
 We use Ubuntu 20.04LTS as our own development environment, and suggest you also use such